amitsaha/echorand.me/content/posts/kubernetes-notes.md

 ## Adding other admins and managing users

-This is discussed in a separate post.
-(Will update link)
+This is discussed in a [separate post](https://echorand.me/posts/user-management-aws-eks-cluster/#automating-kubeconfig-management-for-human-users).

 # Persistent volumes